Adrian L. Miller

 Adrian L. Miller is an American music entertainment executive, manager, music supervisor, and executive producer.
-Miller also serves as owner & managing parter of the agency, Xyion.
+Miller also serves as owner and managing partner of the agency Xyion.

-Miller is also known for his A&R and music management, namely the artist Anderson .Paak.
-Under his management, Anderson has won numerous Grammy awards, with Miller serving as executive producer for all his album releases.
+Miller is also known for his A&R and music management, namely for the artist Anderson .Paak.
+Under Miller's management, Anderson has won numerous Grammy Awards, with Miller serving as executive producer for all his album releases.

-Early life
+Early life and education

-Miller was born in Saint Louis, MO.
+Miller was born in Saint Louis, Missouri.
 Growing up, he split his time between St. Louis and Los Angeles.
 His father Sylvester owned a Black Circle Records Store, where Miller first became interested in music.
-During interviews, he recalled his father telling him about various artists and learning about music through reading credit on vinyls.
+During interviews, he recalled his father telling him about various artists and learning about music through reading credits on vinyls.
 His love for music from a young age pushed Miller to pursue becoming a rapper.
 He also spent time as a breakdancer with St. Louis City Breakers.

 In 1988, Miller was accepted at the University of Tulsa where he majored in theatre and history.
+In 2023, he was the recipient of an honorary doctorate from Livingstone College.